vanderh0ff/LearnLinux/bash/permissions.md

-chmod is used to edit the permissions on a file, there are 3 permissions and 3 groups, for a total of 9 permissions. the permissions are read, witch allows the person to read the file, write, which allows the group to edit the file, and execute, witch allows the group to run the file as a program.
+chmod is used to edit the permissions on a file, there are 3 permissions and 3 groups, for a total of 9 permissions. the permissions are read, witch allows the group to read the file, write, which allows the group to edit the file, and execute, witch allows the group to run the file as a program.

 character |group name | who it apples to